 Tell us about the future of esports.
 Are the industry and audience still growing?

-The global esports audience grows by 15% yearly, according to closed data from Newzoo independent esports analytics provider.
-These are mostly young people, 18–35-year-old men with middle or high income, who are interested in social media, movies, cars, computer technology, and gadgets.
-We are talking about millennials or the so-called digital natives.
+The global esports audience grows by 15% every year, according to closed data from independent esports analytics provider Newzoo.
+They are mostly young people, men aged 18 to 35 with middle or high income who are interested in social media, movies, cars, computer technology, and gadgets.
+We are talking about millennials, or the so-called digital natives.

 Newzoo estimates that the global esports audience will reach 646 million people in 2021.
-Among them, 295 million will watch games regularly, and 351 million – from time to time.
+Among them, 295 million will be watching games regularly and 351 million — from time to time.

 The esports audience in Ukraine is 1.67 million people.
-In particular, 599,000 of them are regular viewers, and 1.08 million are those who occasionally watch tournaments.
+In particular, 599,000 of them are regular viewers, and 1.08 million are those who watch tournaments occasionally.